Updated: July 14, 2023 |

 What is activity-based budgeting?

-Activity-based budgeting (ABB) is a top-down financial budgeting method focusing on resources allocated to individual activities instead of departments or products.
+Activity-based budgeting (ABB) is a top-down financial budgeting method focusing on resources allocated to individual budgeting activities instead of departments or products.

-With an activity-based approach, you break down each business activity into tasks and assign costs for each task.
+With an activity-based budgeting approach, you break down each business activity into tasks and assign costs for each task.
 This helps you determine the funding needed to support each task performed.

 Examples of business activities include: